google/skia/site/user/special/vulkan.md

 Using the Vulkan Backend
 ------------------------

-To create a GrContext that is backed by Vulkan the client creates a Vulkan device and queue, initializes a GrVkBackendContext to describe the context, and then calls GrContext::Create:
+To create a GrContext that is backed by Vulkan the client creates a Vulkan device and queue, initializes a GrVkBackendContext to describe the context, and then calls GrContext::MakeVulkan:

 <!--?prettify lang=c++?-->
     sk_sp<GrVkBackendContext> vkContext = new GrVkBackendContext;